How to make your own Spin Art Machine

 When my hubby and Kaleb came back from the garage, this is what they brought me.
 Amazing!
 Kaleb was so proud of his invention.

 To set up your own Drill Spin Art Machine, simply drill a hole in the bottom of your container large enough to fit the bolt through.
 Slide one of the washers onto the bolt and then fit the bolt through the container so that the treated end comes out the bottom of the container.
 Add another washer and then tighten with a nut.
 Once you have all that together simply fit the end of the bolt into the drill and tighten like you would a regular drill bit.

 I used our homemade spin art machine with a group of younger kids as well and it worked great.
 Just remember to remind them of the safety rules when working with tools.

-We made sure to put on the lid after we added the paint.
+- Put on the lid after we added the paint.
 It tends to splatter a bit, but that is part of the fun.

 Make sure to stop by Growing A Jeweled Rose and check out all the amazing fun they had creating spin art through movement.
-I can’t believe that I did not think to try this!
-We are going to have to try it on our next sunny day:) Make sure to stop on by and see their version of spin art!

 If you love process art like us, then check out my Painting Without Brushes Pinterest board.
 It is packed full of fun ideas.
 I would love to hear how you have used balloons to create or play with your kids.